Update! Congress passed an extension to the federal solar tax credit. Learn more below.

 There are many financial reasons for homeowners and business owners to consider installing solar energy systems.

 Congress extended the federal solar tax credit (known as the ITC) for an additional two years.
 This means that you’ll receive a tax credit of 26% of your system’s cost in 2021 and 2022 and 22% in 2023.
 A tax credit is a dollar-for-dollar reduction of the income tax you owe.
 If you can’t use the full value in one year, you can roll over the remainder to next year.
 You should check with a tax adviser to make sure you can claim the entire value.
-This incentive reduces from 30 percent to 26 percent in 2020 and 22 percent in 2021
+This incentive reduces from 26 percent in 2020 to 22 percent in 2021.

 The Energy Trust of Oregon significantly increased its incentive rates in January 2018 to customers of Pacific Power and Portland General Electric.
 Depending on the size of you system, you may be eligible to receive up to $2,400, depending on which utility services your home.
 The incentive is not based on income.

 Net metering is a contract that you sign with your utility that allows you to trade your power with them at retail rates.
 You get credit on your bill for your excess Kilowatt Hours (kWh) when your system is producing more than you consume.
 At night or when your system isn’t producing, you buy power from the utility like you do now.
 Typically in Oregon we produce vastly more than we consume during the summer and build up big credits.
 Then during the less-sunny winters we use the accumulated credits.